ZhiyueZ/CTDT/README.md

 # CTDT
 Continuous-Time Decision Transformer.
 AISTATS 2023 (link to be updated).

 Our implementation builds on the codebase of [DT](https://github.com/kzl/decision-transformer).
-We also include the two new survival environments in `env` introduced in the paper.
+We also include the two new survival environments introduced in the paper in `env`.

 ## Installation